Scheduling Games with Machine-Dependent Priority Lists: Hardness of Computing an NE with Low Social Cost

-\begin{claim} If a $3$D-matching of size $n$ exists, then there is NE with makespan $m+2\epsilon$. \end{claim} \begin{proof} Let $T'$ be a matching of size $n$.
+In order to complete the gap reduction, we need the following two claims for the upper and lower threshold.
+First, we show that if a perfect matching exists, then this guarantees an NE in the associated scheduling problem instance with makespan at most $m+3\epsilon$. \begin{claim} If a $3$D-matching of size $n$ exists, then there is an NE with makespan $m+3\epsilon$. \end{claim} \begin{proof} Let $T'$ be a matching of size $n$.
 Assign the jobs of $X \cup Y \cup Z$ on the triplet-machines corresponding to $T'$ and the jobs of $D$ on the remaining triplet-machines.
 Also, assign $d_1$ and $d_2$ on $M_1$ and $M_2$ respectively. $M_1$ and $M_2$ now have load $2\epsilon$ while the triplet machines have load $3\epsilon$.
 Next, assign job $a$ on $M_1$ and job $b$ on $M_2$.
 Finally, add the unit-jobs as balanced as possible: $m$ jobs on each triplet-machine and a single job after job $b$ on $M_2$.
 It is easy to verify that the resulting assignment is an NE.
 Its makespan is $m+3\epsilon$. \end{proof}